Van Loon Wildlife Area

 The Van Loon Floodplain Forest State Natural Area and the Van Loon Floodplain Savanna State Natural Area are found within the wildlife area.

-The Black River (including Van Loon Wildlife Area) is identified as Conservation Opportunity Area for Large River Corridors of Continental Significance within the Western Coulee and Ridges Ecological Landscape according to Wisconsin's Wildlife Action Plan.
+The Black River (including Van Loon Wildlife Area) is identified as Conservation Opportunity Area [PDF] for Large River Corridors of Continental Significance within the Western Coulee and Ridges Ecological Landscape according to Wisconsin's Wildlife Action Plan.
 The wildlife area is managed to provide opportunities for public hunting, fishing, trapping, and other outdoor recreation while protecting the qualities of the unique native communities and associated species found on the property.
 The state natural areas are primarily managed passively, with some thinning of the canopy, understory manipulation and shrub control via harvest, brushing or fire to mimic natural disturbance patterns in the savanna.
 Management efforts are designed to protect the ecological river corridor gradients from lowlands to uplands, along with protection of the floodplain corridor.
 This will enlarge the amount of habitat available, allow for the movement of species upslope and downslope as environmental conditions change over time, provide migratory bird stopover habitat and provide suitable habitat for species that require large areas or are dependent upon a mosaic of interconnected habitats, including a full range of seral stages, for their long-term survival.
 Populations of invasive species are controlled or eliminated by cutting, pulling, burning, herbicide treatment and/or bio-control.

 For more information on master planning for this and other wildlife areas around the state, visit the property planning page.